top of page

 - Precision agriculture systems

-- Terrestrial radio and television broadcast networks: ATSC, DVB-T, DVB-T2, ISDB-T, DTMB, DAB, DAB+
+- Terrestrial television and radio broadcast networks: ATSC, DVB-T/T2, ISDB-T, DTMB, DAB+, HD Radio, FM

 - Air-to-ground communication and radio navigation systems operating in VHF, UHF, and microwave frequencies: UAV (Drone) Control, Air-to-ground radio, ADS-B, VOR, DME